-- Reduce the requested time (walltime/wall_clock_limit) to be close to the estimated required time (perhaps adding about 10 percent to be sure).
-Shorter jobs are scheduled sooner than longer ones. - Do not request Infiniband nodes.
-Because there are a limited number of these nodes, your job will start running faster if you do not request them.
+- Reduce the requested time (walltime/wall_clock_limit) to be close to the estimated run time (perhaps adding about 10 percent to be sure).
+Shorter jobs are scheduled sooner than longer ones. - Do not request InfiniBand nodes.
+Because there are a limited number of these nodes, your job will start running faster if you do not request InfiniBand.